lalamove/konfig/README.md

 ```

 ## Loading and Watching a Store
-After registering Loaders and Watchers in the konfig.Store, you must load and watch the store.
+After registering Loaders and Watchers in the `konfig.Store`, you must load and watch the store.

 You can do both by calling `LoadWatch`:
 ```go